FGRibreau/sql-convention/README.md

     exclude using gist (dates with &&)
 );
 ```

+* use row-level-security to ensure R/U/D access on each table rows

 * standard names for indexes in PostgreSQL are: `{tablename}_{columnname(s)}_{suffix}` (e.g. `item_a_b_pkey`) where the suffix is one of the following:
   * Primary Key constraint: `pk`